cipriangerea/quant/README.md

 This is a script that is trying to show what happens with the various tickers used by a symphony.
 It consists of a notebook that is written to be used inside Google Colab.

 # How to use this:
-- Go to QuantMage or Composer and run a backtest of the symph.
-Composer will need to be in edit mode.
-- Save the historical allocation csv
 - Open the StrategyAllocationVis.ipynb notebook in Colab
 - Run all cells.
 From the menu select Runtime/Run all
-- The second cell has a file picker, open the csv
+- The second cell has a picker dialog, pass it the composer symphony url

 # How to use the results
 1. Look at portfolio allocation over time.
 Chart is zoomable.
 Double click a symbol in the legend and it's going to show only that symbol.